14 Best Candy Stores for New York City Kids

 For many New York City kids, holidays like Halloween (and Valentine's Day, and Easter, and...) mean candy.
-In New York City, there's no shortage of candy stores, making it a good time (and place) to be a kid with a hankering for the sweet stuff.
+There's no shortage of candy stores in New York City, making it a good time (and place) to be a kid with a hankering for the sweet stuff.

-Many of these NYC spots are stores without seating or bathrooms; instead they house shelves and aisles overflowing with packages of colorful, cavity-creating treasures.
+Many of these NYC spots are stores without seating or bathrooms; instead, they house shelves and aisles overflowing with packages of colorful, cavity-creating treasures.
 A few offer more modern treats and additions like chocolate-making classes for kids.
-Read on for our 15 favorite candy shops in all of NYC.
+Read on for our 14 favorite candy stores in all of NYC.

 1. Aigner Chocolates — Forest Hills, Queens